 Genealogy software are useful as they can print out charts of your family, reports, maps and so much more.

 Step 9 – Visit Your Ancestors Area

-Although the scenery may have changed you will feel a strange sensation knowing that you are walking where your ancestor once walked.
+Standing where your ancestor once lived and worked can make you feel more connected to them.
+Although the scenery may have changed you will feel the sensation knowing that you are walking where your ancestor once walked.

 Step 10 – Repeat The Steps

-There is no ending to this journey though as you continue going through your family tree.
+There is no end to your genealogy journey as you continue to research family members and branches of your family tree.

-Also, as new information is put online all the time you can revisit ancestors you had previously explored and fill in this new data.
+Also, as new information is brought online you can revisit ancestors you had previously explored and discover more about them.

 Thank You and Please Leave A Comment

 I hope this ten step guide will help you on your family history journey.
 If you have any questions or comments then please leave a comment below.

 Please share with friends and family if you think this post will help others using the social media buttons below.